Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Just amazing.

-have been dedicated to Raoul Wallenberg all over the world.
+A considerable number of honours and memorials have been dedicated to Rale Wallenberg all over the world.

-Numerous films have been made about him,
+Numerous films have been made about him, including one called Good Evening Mr. Wallenberg,

-where he's played by Stellan Skarsgård.
+where he's played by Stellan Scarsgard.

 Oh, who's that?